 “On the one hand, the shop is making sure that people understand that wearing secondhand is about getting a bargain and finding a unique personal style, but is also probably the very most sustainable way to look good.
 Of course, buying high-quality and classic pieces also helps.
 The other thing that we have set in motion is our up-cycling program.
 We work with young designers who use old pieces of clothing and fabric to create unique and new items.
 For us, this whole undertaking is mostly about encouraging people to think about re-use and the ecological impact of their consumption.”
 Frye concludes.

-Taking a cue from Diggler himself here, Pawnstar — and secondhand luxury in China for that matter — are coming in strong.
+You can now go bananas at Pawnstar on No,64, Fenyang Road, Xuhui District, Shanghai — though the actual door is at 1317 Fuxing Middle Road (Chinese address: 上海市徐汇区汾阳路64弄6号).
+And in taking a cue from Diggler himself here, Pawnstar — and secondhand luxury in China at large for that matter — are coming in strong.
 If they both continue at this pace, they are bound to feature across China Fashion theaters in bright blue neon lights with a purple outline.
 Plus, remind yourselves, the right secondhand touch can take you from Frumpy Grandma to Foxy Mama in a heartbeat.
-Primo stuff, right?!
+Primo stuff, right?